 If a competitor fails to finish any stage due to mechanical malfunction or other mishap, then at the discretion of the Commissaries Panel the competitor may be allowed to continue in the event.
 A time or other penalty may be imposed by the Panel.

-The Organisers / Commissaires Panel reserve the right to withdraw a competitor or not recognise the competitors time, if the competitor achieves a result which is judged to be outside the 50% of the class winner’s time.
+The Organizers / Commissaires Panel reserve the right to withdraw a competitor or not recognize the competitors time, if the competitor achieves a result which is judged to be outside the 50% of the class winner’s time.
 The Panel will decide if further continuation in the event is allowed.

-The Organisers / Commissaires Panel reserve the right to withdraw a competitor from any or all stages of the event upon advice from the Event Doctor or Medical Authority recognised by the organisers
+The Organizers / Commissaires Panel reserve the right to withdraw a competitor from any or all stages of the event upon advice from the Event Doctor or Medical Authority recognized by the organizers

-a) The overall leader and other category leaders are required to wear the leaders jersey provided by the race organisers.
+a) The overall leader and other category leaders are required to wear the leaders jersey provided by the race organizers.

 b) No alterations or covering of the sponsors logo’s on the jersey is permitted.